 IgA pemphigus has not been described in animals.
 Although the term IgA pemphigus has not been established in the veterinary literature, IgA deposition around epidermal cells has been detected by direct immunofluorescence in animals affected with pemphigus foliaceus.

 Medscape articles on other variants of pemphigus include Pemphigus Erythematosus, Pemphigus Foliaceus, Pemphigus Herpetiformis, Pemphigus Vulgaris, Drug-Induced Pemphigus, and Paraneoplastic Pemphigus.

 The exact pathomechanism of IgA pemphigus is not well defined.
 According to currently available data, IgA autoantibodies clearly bind to desmosomal components of the epidermis, desmogleins, or desmocollins.
-Since the IgA autoantibodies possess specific binding sites for the monocyte/granulocyte IgA-Fc receptor (CD89), neutrophils accumulate intraepidermally, causing the blistering process to occur.
-[5, 6, 7] The direct pathogenic effects of the IgA autoantibodies have not been established.
+The subcorneal pustular dermatosis-type variant exhibits IgA autoantibodies targeting the transmembrane glycoprotein desmocollin 1 present within keratinocyte desmosomes.
+In contrast, heterogenous target antigens are seen in the intraepidermal neutrophilic IgA dermatosis subtype.
+IgA autoantibodies in these patients have been shown to bind to desmogleins 1 and 3 in addition to an unspecified nondesmosomal transmembrane protein.
+The hallmark finding in IgA pemphigus is autoantibodies binding to sites containing the monocyte/granulocyte IgA-Fc receptor (CD89), causing intraepidermal neutrophilic pustules.
+[7, 8, 9] The direct pathogenic effects of the IgA autoantibodies and exact mechanism of blister formation have not been established.

 IgA pemphigus is a group of newly characterized diseases, and its frequency is unknown, although IgA pemphigus has been reported in the United States.